isomerpages/moe-temasekjc/_integrated-programme/Enriched Curriculum/Science.md

    <li><p style="text-align: justify;">Type II Enrichment experiences come in two varieties – thinking skills, and ‘working’ skills, which are critical when embarking on Independent Investigation under Type III; and</p></li>
    <li><p style="text-align: justify;">Type III Enrichment experiences are academic investigations and projects focusing on a topic or problem of personal interest, while pursuing ‘self-selected’ areas (within guideline topics) for advanced content acquisition and process training in which students assume the role of first-hand inquirers.</p></li>
 			</ul>
+			<p style="text-align: justify;">IP Year 1 to Year 4 students can participate in many enrichment programmes ranging from internally designed programmes to external programmes offered at national and international levels.
+Students are closely mentored by our teachers as they prepare for these competitions.</p>
     </div>
 	</li>
 	</ul>